Priceless Paintings

 Boy with a Pipe topped that in 2004 at $104

-Hollywood's David Geffen pocketed in 2006 to part with his 'priceless'
+the Hollywood mogul David Geffen took to part with his 'priceless'

 delivery, the nearly blind Wynn put his elbow through the portrait of Picasso's young mistress

-while showing it off to guests and punctured it.
+while showing it off to guests and punctured it with his elbow.
 Although

-repaired, the damage is visible under black light and the paint
+repaired, the damage is visible under black light and the painting

 literally "price-less" by at least $40 million.